Phorklift/phorklift/README.md

 For example, for a request with header "Host: xxx.example.com", `get_name()` returns "xxx.example.com", and `get_conf()` returns `{"xxx.example.com"}`
 which is a valid upstream configuration.
-Then h2tpd creates a new sub-upstream with this configuration to serve this request, and also cache it for later use.
+Then Phorklift creates a new sub-upstream with this configuration to serve this request, and also cache it for later use.
 The following requests with same Host will hit the cache and need not to call `get_conf()` again.